mssirvi/ct-utils/README.md

-Scripts for day to day commercetools project.
+# Utility Scripts for day to day commercetools project.